Q: How do I determine if I can safely replace my current outlet with Power2U?

 A: You will need to replace the existing outlet box with a larger box that meets NEC regulations to accommodate the Power2U.
 Your local home center will have replacement outlet boxes (called "boxes with ears" or "old work" boxes), and a set of hold-it straps (commercially available as "Madison Straps") to accomplish this task.
 If you are not familiar with this process, a licensed and bonded electrician can do it for you.
 This process can get quite involved and may require minor drywall patching when complete, depending on your existing outlet box installation.

 Q: My house uses AFCI (Arc Fault Circuit Interruptor) protected outlets.
+Can I replace one of them with a Power2U?

 A: Yes, just like GFCI outlets that are protected by a GFCI circuit breaker, AFCI outlets are protected by a circuit breaker.
 If you are installing the Power2U into a circuit that is protected by a AFCI, you can replace any standard outlet that is already protected by that AFCI circuit with the Power2U.